skooter500/gameengines2015/assignment.md

 You should aim to create the effect of your project through prodcural means and I encourage you to make everything in this assignment yourself.
 If you want to use 3D models you should create them yourself.
 The only exception is audio.
 If you find a beautiful piece of music that you need for your demo you can go ahead and use it.

-Here are some ideas but please dont limit yourself to these!
+Here are some ideas but please don't limit yourself to these!
 I would prefer you to come up with your own:

  - A Perlin noise flow field "flocking" simulation
  - A Procedural Minecraft style voxel world, with Mountains and rivers and lakes, coloured and rendered appropriately